 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29614_ben_zeller_2.rev.1451944512.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29616_ann_robertscropped2.rev.1451944021.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29612_judy_dozier_2cropped.rev.1451943820.jpg)"/>

-Q: What is the focus of your project?
+Q: What is the most difficult part of your project?

-Q: How do you like working with a professor?
+Q: What is it like working with a professor?

 A: Professor Kripper actually wants my input.
 I’m pretty shy and kind of awkward at first meeting someone, so it was extra awkward to be talking with her as a professor.
 But eventually I figured out that I could just talk to her as a regular person.

 Q: How will this research help you in the future?

 A: This research has encouraged me.
 I want to be a therapist, and am pursuing a Spanish minor so that I can get better at my Spanish, which will help me help my Spanish-speaking clients.
 Sometimes the Latino community is discouraged from going to therapy because there aren’t that many Spanish speakers in therapy.
 I want to interpret, which is spoken translation, but I also want to translate.
 It would be cool translating medical documents.
 This project has helped me see the possibilities.

 – By Tracy Koenn ’18 and Sophie Mucciaccio ’18